 It was not long ago that arts education in schools was thought to be a luxury, and arts classes were cut from the curriculum to make room for more time to prepare for standardized tests.
-Currently, there is more and more information available that shows how crucial the arts are to creating well-rounded, well-prepared learners and leaders.
-Articles with titles such as “Arts Integration Allows Students to Engage Abstract Concepts in New Ways,” “Teachers are using theater and dance to teach math — and it’s working,” and “Arts-Based Education Will Power the Creative Economy” discuss the theory and research behind such claims.
+Currently, there is more and more information available that shows how crucial arts integration is to creating well-rounded, well-prepared learners and leaders.
+Articles with titles such as “Teachers are using theater and dance to teach math — and it’s working,” and “Arts-Based Education Will Power the Creative Economy” discuss the theory and research behind such claims.

 At Seneca Academy, the arts (fine arts, drama, music, movement) have always been an integrated part of our curriculum.
 We weave the arts into our core classroom curricula as well as teach specific artistic skills and abilities.

-Here is what we’ve learned through experience about why the arts are so important:
+Here is what we’ve learned through experience about why arts integration is so important:

-4. Visual arts teach learners about color, layout, perspective, and balance- all techniques that are necessary in presentations (visual, digital) of academic work.
+- Visual arts teach learners about color, layout, perspective, and balance: all techniques that are necessary in presentations (visual, digital) of academic work.

-9. An article on PBSParent published in June of 2012 stated: “Studies show that there is a correlation between art and other achievement.
-A report by Americans for the Arts states that young people who participate regularly in the arts (three hours a day on three days each week through one full year) are four times more likely to be recognized for academic achievement, to participate in a math and science fair or to win an award for writing an essay or poem than children who do not participate.”
+- A report by Americans for the Arts states that young people who participate regularly in the arts (three hours a day on three days each week through one full year) are four times more likely to be recognized for academic achievement, to participate in a math and science fair, or to win an award for writing an essay or poem than children who do not participate.

-10. A study of Missouri public schools in 2010 found that greater arts education led to fewer disciplinary infractions and higher attendance, graduation rates and test scores.
+- A study of Missouri public schools in 2010 found that greater arts education led to fewer disciplinary infractions and higher attendance, graduation rates, and test scores.